sovrynn/ecdo/6-LITERATURE-MEDIA/africanus/README.md

 ## The Extant Fragments of the Five Books of the Chronography

+"What we have, are a few fragments of his cronograf...ai, originally a voluminous work consisting of five books, written in 221."

+### Quotes

 "For why should I speak of the three myriad years of the Phœnicians, or of the follies of the Chaldeans, their forty-eight myriads?
 For the Jews, deriving their origin from them as descendants of Abraham, having been taught a modest mind, and one such as becomes men, together with the truth by the spirit of Moses, have handed down to us, by their extant Hebrew histories, the number of 5500 years as the period up to the advent of the Word of salvation, that was announced to the world in the time of the sway of the Cæsars."

 "From Adam, therefore, to Noe and the flood, are 2262 years."